George S. Patton: Image

 As a leader, Patton was known to be highly critical, correcting subordinates mercilessly for the slightest infractions, but also quick to praise their accomplishments.
 He garnered a reputation as a general who was both impatient and impulsive and had little tolerance for officers who had failed to succeed.
 However, he fired only General Orlando Ward, and that after two warnings, whereas Bradley sacked several generals during the war.
 Patton reportedly had the utmost respect for the men serving in his command, particularly the wounded.
-Many of his directives showed special trouble to care for the enlisted men under his command, and he was well known for arranging extra supplies for battlefield soldiers, including blankets and extra socks, galoshes, and other items normally in short supply at the front.
+Many of his directives showed special trouble to care for the enlisted men under his command, and he was well known for arranging extra supplies for battlefield soldiers, including blankets, extra socks, galoshes, and other items normally in short supply at the front.